All GIAC Certification deadlines are displayed in Universal Time (UTC), also known as Greenwich Mean Time (GMT).

 - If you do not purchase a retake within the 30 days following your exam deadline but wish to attempt the exam at a later date, you will need to start over by purchasing a new Certification Attempt.

 Your access to any remaining practice tests and/or online course materials associated with your certification attempt will be automatically extended to match your extended exam deadline.
-No new practice tests will be issue with the purchase of a retake.
+No new practice tests will be issued with the purchase of a retake.

 * Retakes are not available for candidates who have earned a passing score on a previous attempt.
 Retakes are only available if you have failed a certification attempt.
-The only exception to this rule is for candidates enrolled in a STI Master's Degree Program.

 Retake Wait Periods